WhoIsSethDaniel/goldsmith.nvim/README.md

 ```

 # Configuration
-See the [wiki](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Configurations) for examples demonstrating how
+See the [configuration page](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Configurations) on the wiki for examples demonstrating how
 to configure Goldsmith.

 Also see the Goldsmith [:help documentation](https://github.com/WhoIsSethDaniel/goldsmith.nvim/blob/main/doc/goldsmith.txt) or